Tips For Selling a House With Tenants

 The process of eviction can take months to get put before a judge.
 Tenants may have the right to refuse the sale in some instances.

 These are things you really should know about before you go and try to sell the home with someone in it.
 Tenancy laws are something you should be well versed in.

-Many sellers don’t have a clue just how much tenants are favored when it comes to housing laws.
-They can be completely in the wrong but they get the benefit of the doubt according to the laws in many states.
+Many sellers don’t know just how much tenants are favored when it comes to housing laws.
+They can be completely in the wrong, but they get the benefit of the doubt according to the laws in many states.

 If you can convince your tenant to work with you while selling the home, you should lay down the ground rules for the arrangement.
 Make it clear what you will be giving the tenant and make it clear what you need in return.

 A reduction in rent is a great incentive, but the tenant needs to know that this means you need the beds to be made and the dishes to be done before anyone views the home.